Events 1970 - 1999

 1977 - PAMBER PARISH COUNCIL ANNUAL MEETING > County archivist to attend Monday May 9th meeting in St. Stephen's Hall, Little London, with books and maps to talk about Pamber's history - to help attract large audience.
 ITEM 0016 SOURCE: Basingstoke Gazette, 29th of March, 1977.

-1977 - FOOTBALL PITCH HOPES DASHED > Pamber Heath can only have space for a playground, not a football pitch, say Silchester parish councillors.
+1977 - FOOTBALL PITCH HOPES DASHED > Pamber Heath can only have space for a playground, not a football pitch, say Silchester parish councilors.
 ITEM 0016 SOURCE: Basingstoke Gazette, 15th of April, 1977.

-1977 - JUBILEE CLOSE NAMING > Parish councillors suggested Jubilee Close as name for Berg housing development in Pamber Heath.
+1977 - JUBILEE CLOSE NAMING > Parish councilors suggested Jubilee Close as name for Berg housing development in Pamber Heath.
 ITEM 0016 SOURCE: Basingstoke Gazette, 22nd of April, 1977.

-1977 - CHARLES BYART ELECTED VICE-CHAIRMAN OF BDC> Charles Byart of Pamber Heath was elected vice-chairman of Basingstoke District Council.
-He is also a Pamber parish councillor.
+1977 - CHARLES BYART ELECTED VICE-CHAIRMAN OF BDC > Charles Byart of Pamber Heath was elected vice-chairman of Basingstoke District Council.
+He is also a Pamber parish councilor.
 ITEM 0016 SOURCE: Basingstoke Gazette, 20th of May, 1977.

 1977 - QUEEN'S SILVER JUBILEE CELEBRATIONS > £360 spent on Jubilee mugs even though only £83 in kitty but chairman of organising committee confident that they will not have to ask Pamber Parish Council for funds as fund-raising events are lined up.
 ITEM 0016 SOURCE: Basingstoke Gazette, 24th of May, 1977.